 If you have some experience in horticulture or agriculture and want to learn more about organic crop or livestock production this practical, part-time qualification is for you.

 You'll learn to apply organic principles, understand the certification process and implement a soil and nutrient management plan.
-You'll then select an elective from Organic Crop Production or Organic Livestock Production.
+You'll then choose an elective from Organic Crop Production or Organic Livestock Production.

 You’ll learn in real-life environments and enjoy a mixture of face-to-face and online learning in classes and workshops, online teaching, practical activities, and guided assignments.

-During your study you'll cover the following TWO courses:
+During your study you'll cover the following TWO topics:

 - Organic Principles and Certification: understand organic principles and compliance requirements and identify how these are applied to successful organic primary production operations